Stéphan Aubé is a director for classical music films.

-He recently completed a production of a concert with the pianist Alice Sara Ott and the Munich Philharmonic Orchestra under the direction of Lorin Maazel for arte and ZDF.
+He recently completed a production for France 2 of a concert with the Monteverdi Choir under the conducting of Sir John Eliot Gardiner.

-He directed the work "Vingt Regards sur l’Enfant-Jésus" by Olivier Messiaen performed by pianist Roger Muraro for a double DVD production by Universal Music, for which he received unanimous critical acclaim.
+He directed the work "Vingt Regards sur l’Enfant-Jésus" by Olivier Messiaen performed by the pianist Roger Muraro for a double DVD production for Universal music, for which he received unanimous critical acclaim.